dlang/DIPs/README.md

 2. On point discussion regarding DIP text is welcome in pul requests - everyone is welcome to participate in the review.

-3. If there are many uncertainities about the proposal, consider first publishing document somewhere else and dicussing it via forum or e-mails.
+3. If there are many uncertainties about the proposal, consider first publishing document somewhere else and discussing it via forum or e-mails.
 That will greatly reduce amount of back-and-forth changes in DIP pull request later.

 ## DIPs by language authors